neildhir/neildhir.github.io/_pages/ciig.md

 For more information see the main [ATI website](https://www.turing.ac.uk/research/interest-groups/causal-inference).

-## Latest

-[07/09/21] The group is currently organising new talks, meetings and a reading group.
-More information to follow shortly.

 ## Practical details

 **Where?** Currently online but eventually in the Alan Turin Institute, London, UK (but will then be streamed).\